 Hon.
 William Annand House is an asset to the surrounding area and proposed district.
 During the time of construction, the double house was compatible with the elaborate houses on the south end of Hollis Street.
 Even with the storefront addition, it is one of the best restored buildings in that area.
 The building maintains the area's architectural and heritage character.

-Present Owner(s): The Hardman Group

-Address: 1226 Hollis Street

-Halifax, NS B3J 1T6
+Present Owner(s): The Hardman Group Original Owner(s): Henry Peters Address: ress: 1226 Hollis Street Architect, Builder Halifax, NS B3J 1T6